OscarWiq/Timer/README.md

 # Timer

-## Context manager called Timer which will record how long a block of code takes to execute.
+## Context manager that records how long a block of code takes to execute.

 ```
 >>> from time import sleep